Angiodynamics

 Acquisition in 2012

 Navilyst Medical Inc., based in Marlborough, Massachusetts, specializes in the manufacturing of medical devices, particularly focusing on dialysis catheters, drainage catheters, fluid management products, and vascular accessories.
-Established in February 2008 from the Fluid Management and Vascular Access divisions of Boston Scientific, the company has developed innovative technologies such as the PASV Valve Technology and the Xcela Power Injectable PICCs, which are designed to enhance patient safety and improve clinical outcomes.
-Navilyst Medical distributes its products globally, with its primary manufacturing facility located in Glens Falls, New York.
-The company's name reflects its commitment to navigating and catalyzing advancements in the medical technology sector.
+Established in February 2008 from the Fluid Management and Vascular Access divisions of Boston Scientific, the company aims to enhance patient outcomes through its innovative products, which include the PASV Valve Technology and the Xcela Power Injectable PICCs.
+Navilyst operates a leading manufacturing facility in Glens Falls, New York, and distributes its products globally.
+The company's name reflects its mission to navigate and catalyze advancements in medical technology.

 FlowMedica